longwind48/convo-miner/README.md

 The **Precision** of the utterance pairs is the proportion of predicted pairs that are relevant.
 At 89%, the heuristic managed to capture 89% meaningful utterance pairs, with the remaining 11% to be falsely paired utterances.
 The precision of the sequence-labelling model sits at 93%, beating the precision of the heuristic.

-In conclusion, our theoretical motivations were validated by the results.
+In conclusion, our theoretical hunches were validated by the results.
 Our sequence-labelling model was able to far better mine conversations from text.
-We suggest, in line with our theoretical convictions, that it could do so because it can take account the sequential nature of conversations in fiction as well as the highly complex correlations between narration and dialogue in the text.
+We suggest that it could do so because it can take account the sequential nature of conversations in fiction as well as the highly complex correlations between narration and dialogue in the text.

-While NER method is better than a well-thought-out heuristic, a precision of 93% also mean that 7% of pairs generated are false.
+While the sequence-labelling approach is better than a well-thought-out heuristic, a precision of 93% also mean that 7% of pairs generated are false.
 We must continue to question ourselves on the implication of using conversations from literary fiction.
 It may be a treasure trove, but our experiment was conveniently isolated to one fiction.
 We hoped to attend to bigger concerns, in applying transfer learning across different types fiction.

 # Constructing Utterance Pairs